tikv/pd/docs/development-workflow.md

 # Development Workflow

-Start bythe `pd` GitHub repository, make changes in a branch and then send a pull request.
+Start by forking the `pd` GitHub repository, make changes in a branch and then send a pull request.
 The development workflow consists of the following steps:

 1. Fork the pd repository.
 2. Make changes in a branch.